oracle-samples/xml-sample-demo/XQUERY/Introduction.md

 Executive Overview
 ==================

-The XML DB XQUERY example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.
+The XML DB XQUERY example is a browser based demonstration that provides a brief overview of  how to write 'pure' XQUery based applications against XMLDB.
+It shows how the XMLTable operations makes it possible for all of your queries to be expressed as pure XQuery with having to make any additional use of SQL.

 Installation Instructions
 =========================